 Since inception we have incurred net losses, have used net cash in our operations and have funded our business and operations primarily through proceeds from promissory notes from our majority stockholder, private placement of equity securities and convertible notes.
-We expect to continue to require significant future financing as we continue our research and development activities.
+We expect to continue to require significant future financing to fund our operating activities for the foreseeable future as we continue our research and development activities to develop products that can be commercialized to generate revenue.
 Our future capital needs are uncertain and our ability to obtain additional financing will be subject to a number of factors, including market conditions, our operating performance and investor sentiment.
 If we are unable to raise additional capital when required or on acceptable terms, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our products, restrict our operations or obtain funds by entering into agreements on unattractive terms, which would likely have a material adverse effect on our business, stock price and our relationships with third parties with whom we have business relationships, at least until additional funding is obtained.
 As a result, substantial doubt exists about our ability to continue as a going concern as of the date hereof.
 The accompanying financial statements do not include any adjustment for the possible future effects on the recoverability and classification of recorded assets, or the amount and classification of liabilities that might be different should we be unable to continue as a going concern based on the outcome of the uncertainties described above.
 Other risks include, but are not limited to, the following:

-- Our products and services may fail to achieve and sustain sufficient market acceptance at levels sufficient to support our costs. - We may be unable to develop new products in a cost-effective manner, or at all. - We have limited experience as a commercial company and may not be able to manage our growth effectively. - We operate in a highly competitive industry and we may not be able to compete effectively. - Rapidly changing technology could render our products, services or technology obsolete. - We may be unable to adequately protect our intellectual property worldwide. - Our amended and restated certificate of incorporation provides that the Court of Chancery of the State of Delaware is the exclusive forum for certain litigation under Delaware statutory law or Delaware common law which limits our stockholders' ability to obtain a different judicial forum for disputes with us or our directors, officers or employees. - We have relied on our majority shareholder to fund our working capital needs, including portions of our overhead.
+- Our products and services may fail to achieve and sustain sufficient market acceptance at levels sufficient to support our costs. - We may be unable to develop new products in a cost-effective manner, or at all. - We have limited experience as a commercial company and may not be able to manage our growth effectively. - We operate in a highly competitive industry and we may not be able to compete effectively. - Rapidly changing technology could render our products, services or technology obsolete. - We may be unable to adequately protect our intellectual property worldwide. - Our amended and restated certificate of incorporation provides that the Court of Chancery of the State of Delaware is the exclusive forum for certain litigation that may be initiated by our stockholders which limits our stockholders' ability to obtain a different judicial forum for disputes with us or our directors, officers or employees.

-We may be unable to raise additional funds in the future on favorable terms or at all.
+- We have relied on our majority shareholder to fund our working capital needs, including portions of our overhead. - We may be unable to raise additional funds in the future on favorable terms or at all.